116 Pearl Street Then

 Our Museum Blog Visitors Far and Wide

 In return for your support, you will receive not only a tax deduction, but also, invitations to all museum activities.
 Please give every consideration to helping with this endeavor.
-Be a part of Webster Parish history by becoming a member of the Webster Parish Dorcheat Historical Association and Museum.
+Be a part of Webster Parish history by becoming a proud supporter of the Webster Parish Dorcheat Historical Association and Museum.

-Dues and pledge contributions may be mailed to:
+All contributions may be mailed to:

 Dorcheat Historical Association Museum